lukasschwab/stackit/README.md

 The install process establishes an alias, `stackit`, for stackit_core.py's functionality.
 Instead of using `python stackit_core.py`, you will *always* simply use `stackit` at the command prompt.

-To run the search arguments, there are two usages:

-+ 'stackit -s "query"' runs a search of StackOverflow for the query put in quotation marks
-+ 'stackit -p "command"' will run your command, (ex: python script.py) and automatically search StackOverflow for the generated error, if any

-### Args
-+ -v: verbose
-+ -b: browser
-+ -f: filter
-+ -s: save
-+ --version: version me, bro

 ### Command line arguments
 + none: version splash page // usage
 + `-h`, `--help`: version splash page // usage